ayufan/steam-deck-tools/README.md

 You can easily switch between Desktop and X360 by holding Options button (3 horizontal lines, on top of the right joystick).
 When profile is switched you will hear a beep.

+It is strongly advised that you uninstall (unless you know what are you doing):

+1. SWICD
+1. Glossi
+1. HidHide

 Requirements:

-1. Ensure that you have SWICD and Glossi disabled, stopped or uninstalled!
+1. Ensure that you have SWICD, Glossi and HidHide disabled, stopped or uninstalled!
 1. Ensure that HidHide is disabled, or ensure that `Steam Controller.exe` can see `Neptune Valve Controller`.
 1. Install latest version of [https://github.com/ViGEm/ViGEmBus/releases](https://github.com/ViGEm/ViGEmBus/releases).